DAVID J AMADO

 ABOUT

-David J. Amado is a Jamaican-American ballet pedagogue, choreographer, and researcher based between Lisbon and Salvador.
+David J. Amado is a Jamaican-American interdisciplinary artist working across dance, film, poetry, and performance between Portugal and Brazil.

 A graduate of Columbia University and certified in the Vaganova method through the Classical Dance Alliance, Inc., his work explores the integration of Afro-diasporic movement systems into classical ballet training, approaching ballet as a culturally situated and evolving form.